 hand next to a large blue hydrangea bloom

-I’ve learned a few tips and hacks over the past few years that have kept my hydrangeas fresh for longer.
+I’ve learned a few helpful tips and hacks over the past few years that have kept my hydrangeas fresh for longer.
 In fact, if you follow these tips, you’ll extend the lifespan of your cut hydrangeas to two to three weeks!

 hydrangeas in a black vase on a coffee table